 Our Purpose

-United Way is a unique player in our community who brings the resources of philanthropy, government, corporations, the social sector and neighborhoods together to confront intergenerational poverty head on, and ensure a better future for our neighbors in need.
+As a unique player in our community, we bring the resources of philanthropy, government, corporations, the social sector and neighborhoods together to confront intergenerational poverty head on, and ensure a better future for our neighbors in need.

 FROM PURPOSE TO IMPACT